How to Increase a Dedicated Video RAM (VRAM) in Windows?

 Checking Graphics Card Information

-2. Increase VRAM From Motherboard Bios Settings
+1. Increase VRAM From Motherboard BIOS Settings

-Increasing VRAM From BIos Settings
+Increasing VRAM From BIOS Settings

-Increasing VRAM From BIos Settings
+Increasing VRAM From BIOS Settings

-3. Increase VRAM Via Registry Editor
+2. Increase VRAM Via Registry Editor

-1. Press Win + R at the same time to launch Run Window
+1. Press Win + R to open the Run dialog.

-2. Type regedit in the search bar and click OK
+2. Type regedit and hit OK.

 Opening Registry Editor